 The CNC status typically doesn’t apply to large corporations and bankruptcy may be a better option for corporations with delinquent taxes.
 Instead, the CNC status applies to:

-If you feel that the requirements to qualify for an IRS hardship program go beyond what you are willing to disclose to the IRS, there are other options available for resolving tax debt with the IRS.
+If you feel that the requirements to qualify for an IRS hardship program go beyond what you are willing to disclose to the IRS, there are other options available for resolving back taxes with the IRS.
 The following might serve as a better route for you to pursue:

-No matter the option you choose when working to balance between supporting your family and paying the debt you owe to the IRS, it will be better to take action than to do nothing.
+No matter the option you choose when working to balance between supporting your family and paying the back taxes you owe to the IRS, it will be better to take action than to do nothing.
 The IRS is remarkably unforgiving when it comes down to delinquent taxes and can be relentless in their collection efforts.
-Don’t hesitate to find the help of a tax professional when facing the impossible odds of tax debt with the IRS.
+Don’t hesitate to find the help of a tax professional when facing the impossible odds of back taxes with the IRS.
 Solvable’s services can connect you with vetted tax professionals ready to work on your behalf to settle any tax issues you need to be resolved.